+Jet Lag Tip 7.
 Use a Meditation App

 Usually, we meditate in the morning, to set ourselves up for a productive day.
 When I’m travelling, I like to use guided meditations to send me off to sleep.
-My current fav is OMG, I Can Meditate! which has, like, a totally dope name.
-It also has an entire section of meditations to help you fall asleep.

 Do one of these before you go to bed.
 If you wake up in the middle of the night completely alert, try another one.
 I find they help calm my mind and send me back to sleep, even if my body thinks it’s time to get up.

-Less Jet Lag Flights
+Jet Lag Tip 8.
+Jet Lag Minimizing Flights

 One of the major selling points on Norwegian (other than extremely cheap flights) is their “less jet lag” cabins.
 On their Dreamliner planes, they keep the air pressure higher than most airlines do and keep the cabin air extra-moist.
 They also boast fancy cabin lighting that is supposed to help you sleep and wake naturally.

 I don’t know if any of this stuff actually works but I do know that I didn’t need to drink eight gallons of water and bathe in moisturizer immediately after disembarking.
 So whether it beats jet lag or not, that’s a win!